wseaton/gpu-pruner/README.md

 # gpu-pruner

-The `gpu-pruner` is a non-desctuctive idle culler that works with RHOAI/Kubeflow provided APIs (`InferenceService` and `Notebook`), as well as generic `Deployment`, `ReplicaSet` and `StatefulSet`.
+The `gpu-pruner` is a non-destructive idle culler that works with Red Hat OpenShift AI/Kubeflow provided APIs (`InferenceService` and `Notebook`), as well as generic `Deployment`, `ReplicaSet` and `StatefulSet`.

-The way it works is by querying cluster NVIDIA DCGM metrics and looking at a window of GPU utiliazation per pod.
+The way it works is by querying cluster NVIDIA DCGM metrics and looking at a window of GPU utilization per pod.
 A scaling decision is made by looking up the pods metadata, and using owner-references to figure out the owning resource.

 **Note:** Requires a K8s service account with CRUD access to the resources in the namespaces that you want to prune.